adonisjs/v6-docs/content/docs/digging_deeper/inertia.md

 At the time of writing, we don't have any SSR support for Inertia.js.
 See [this article](https://adonisjs.com/blog/future-plans-for-adonisjs-6#adonisjsinertia) for more information.

 However we are currently working to add SSR support.
 You should be able to start working on your project right now even if it requires SSR.
-Moving your app to SSR should be super easy once it's available ( No breaking changes )
+Moving your app to SSR should be super easy once it's available (No breaking changes)

 ## Testing

-There are several ways to test your front-end code:
+There are several ways to test your frontend code:

 - End-to-end testing.
 You can use the [Browser Client](https://docs.adonisjs.com/guides/browser-tests), a seamless integration between Japa and Playwright.
 - Unit testing.
 We recommend using testing tools adapted for the frontend ecosystem, in particular [Vitest](https://vitest.dev).